CubesterYT/Dependencies/TurboWarp Extensions/TurboHook/ScratchHook.md

-# ScratchHook Documentation
+# TurboHook Documentation

-ScratchHook is a fully Modular Webhook extension that you can be easily implemented into your projects.
-ScratchHook is able to contact the Webhook of any site that supports basic Webhook Syntax.
-As of right now, the current KNOWN sites that can properly use ScratchHook are Discord and Guilded.
+TurboHook is a fully Modular Webhook extension that you can be easily implemented into your projects.
+TurboHook is able to contact the Webhook of any site that supports basic Webhook Syntax.
+As of right now, the current KNOWN sites that can properly use TurboHook are Discord and Guilded.
 If there are more, join the TurboWarp discord server and DM me from there.

-ScratchHook has three types of blocks:
+TurboHook has three types of blocks:
  - **[Webhook | Command Block]** webhook data: (NULLED STRING) webhook url: (STRING)
     - The Nulled String area is where you insert the data reporter and/or connector reporter.
  - **[Data | Reporter Block]** (MENU) (STRING)